AustinKLaw/AzureSIEMLab/README.md

 </p>

 <h2>Initial Thoughts</h2>
 Almost as soon as the machine was vulnerable login attemtps came in.
-We can see the login attempts use very simple default usernames and passwords, since there are no indicatiosn of usernames on the machine.
+We can see the login attempts use very simple default usernames and passwords, since there are no indication of usernames on the machine.
 Russia overwhelmed the machine so much that within a few hours all of my free API requests for geolocation were used, so I unfortunately didn't get to plot any other countries.
 This bearing in mind is only the brute force RDP connections, and doesn't list any other network interactions.

 <h2>Stopping Attacks</h2>
 <p align="center">